Was Heinrich Himmler’s 'Nazi Witch Library' Discovered in a Czech Library?

 In 2016, along with a vast array of international publications, the Daily Mail picked up a story that had been published by a Norwegian-based paper prior to a conference about the confiscation of literature by the Nazis during WWII.
 The article reported that a massive collection of 13,000 books related to witchcraft and the occult had been discovered in a depot belonging to the National Library of the Czech Republic in Prague.
 The premise was that the Prague library witchcraft collection had been compiled at the behest of Heinrich Himmler, the SS Nazi Chief and one of the main architects of the Holocaust, and that it had been all but forgotten since the 1950s.

-Reports in the press claimed that SS Nazi chief Heinrich Himmler took about 6,000 books from the Norwegian Order of Freemasons as part of his research into witch-hunts.
+Reports in the press claimed that SS Nazi chief Heinrich Himmler ordered the confiscation of 6,000 books from the Norwegian Order of Freemasons as part of his research into witch-hunts.
 The articles claimed that these had been found recently in the Prague library collection.
 (Public Domain)

 1627 engraving of the malefizhaus of Bamberg, Germany, where suspected witches were held and interrogated.
 (Public Domain)

 Quack Theories on Race from the Mind of Heinrich Himmler

 While the media jumped at the story of a witchcraft collection discovered in a Prague library, were the reports actually true?
 Marcela Strouhalová, of the National Library of the Czech Republic, described the articles as “not only exaggeration, but nonsense.”
 Meanwhile Peter Staudenmaire, author of the book Between Occultism and Nazism, describes them as “overblown and misguided” in an interview published in Vice.
 There are however some kernels of truth to be found.